Gaudapada: Chapter Three: Nonduality (Advaita)

-Gaudapada opens this chapter by criticizing Upasana(worship) and states that this assumes, that the Brahman-Atman is unborn in the beginning and in the end, but is presently born(as jiva).
-He states that the nondual Brahman-Atman (Self) can give rise to apparent duality (Jivas, individual souls), while remaining unaffected in the process.
-To this end he gives the analogy of space and jars.
+Gaudapada begins this chapter by criticising Upasana (worship), which assumes that the Brahman-Atman is unborn in the beginning and in the end, but is presently born (as jiva).
+He argues that the nondual Brahman-Atman (Self) can give rise to apparent duality (Jivas, individual souls), while remaining unaffected, like space within jars.
 Self is like space and the Jivas are like space in jars.
 Just as space is enclosed in a jar, so is the Self manifested as Jivas.
 When the jar is destroyed the space in the jar merges into space so likewise, are the Jivas one with the Self.

-Gaudapada states that the Upanishads such as the Brihadaranyaka Upanishad teach this, that one's own Atman (self) is identical to the Atman in other beings, and all Atman are identical with the Brahman.
+Gaudapada states that the Upanishads like the Brihadaranyaka Upanishad teach that one's Atman (self) is identical with the Atman in all beings and that all Atman are identical with Brahman.
 While some Upanishads, acknowledges Gaudapada, imply a difference between individual soul and the Brahman, those texts are discussing the apparent distinction (duality) when one believes in apparent creation.
 In reality, states Gaudapada, there is no creation of souls from Brahman as they are identical.
 We must not confuse passages meant for spiritual instruction.
-According to Karikas 3.17-18, Gaudapada admits that dualists disagree with this view, but the ancient texts admit duality in the context of appearances, while "nonduality is indeed the highest reality", translates Karmarkar.
+According to Karikas 3.17-18, Gaudapada admits that dualists disagree with this view, but the ancient texts admit duality in the context of appearances, while "nonduality is indeed the highest reality" as translated by Karmarkar.

-According to Karl Potter's translation of Karikas 3.33-36, an awareness that is without conceptual construction is unborn, and this awareness is Brahman.
-This awareness is not a metaphor, nor born, it is real.
-Such awareness shines forth without fear, beyond words and thought, is calm and unwavering, equanimous, and full of light.
-It comes from self-reflection, understanding, giving up attachment to Dukkha (frustration) and Sukha (pleasure), where the mind rests in indescribable calmness within.
+According to Karl Potter's translation of Karikas 3.33-36, an awareness without conceptual construction is unborn, real, and is identical with Brahman.
+This awareness is beyond words and thought, shines forth without fear, calm and unwavering, equanimous, and full of light.
+It comes from self-reflection, understanding, detachment from dukkha (frustration) and sukha (pleasure), where the mind rests in indescribable calmness within.

-Gaudapada's Mandukyakarika III.39-46 describe asparsa yoga by which this calmness is attained.
+Karikas 3.39-46 describe Asparsa Yoga, through which this calmness is attained.
 In this practice of 'non-contact' (a-sparsa), the mind is controlled and brought to rest, and does not create "things" (appearances) after which it grasps; it becomes non-dual, free from the grasping subject-object dualism.
-Knowing that only Atman-Brahman is real, the creations of the mind are seen as false appearances, and negated (MK III.31-33).
-When the mind is brought to rest, it becomes or is Brahman (MK III.46).
-According to Gaudapada, Asparsa yoga is difficult for most including the yogis, who see fear, namely a loss of atman, in what is fearlessly blissful.
+Knowing that only Atman-Brahman is real, the creations of the mind are seen as illusory, and negated (MK 3.31-33).
+When the mind is brought to rest, it becomes or is Brahman (MK 3.46).
+According to Gaudapada, Asparsa Yoga is difficult for most, including the yogis, who see fear, namely a loss of atman, in what is fearlessly blissful.